 It’s an inflatable cushion for the airplane that fills the gap between your toddlers seat and the seat in front of them.
 These inflatable seat extenders along with your toddlers seat on the airplane will create an airplane bed for toddlers and kids.

 There have been several of these inflatable flight cushions for toddlers around for years, but what’s the latest in inflatable airplane beds for toddlers?

 We had a chance to test out the Flyaway Kids Bed recently.
 Though it’s a similar idea to what we’ve seen already like the Fly Tot, Plane Pal or Kooshy Kids inflatable cushions, it’s a little bit different with some definite improvements.

-If anything, I’d say that it combines the best of the Fly Tot inflatable airplane bed for toddlers and kids with the JetKids BedBox (a wheeled carry-on that also turns the airplane seat into a bed for children), while reducing the bulk.
+If anything, I’d say that it combines the best of the Fly Tot inflatable airplane travel bed for toddlers and kids with the JetKids BedBox (a wheeled carry-on that also turns the airplane seat into a bed for children), while reducing the bulk.